Jean Godin des Odonais: Biography

 Godin des Odonais had joined the world's first geodesy expedition to the equator, led by Charles Marie de La Condamine.
 He had been recommended to La Condamine by the expedition's chief astronomer, his cousin Louis Godin.
 To be distinguished from his relative, Jean added to his surname that of his mother, Odonais.

 When the commission returned to France, Godin des Odonais became professor of astronomy and natural science at the College of Quito, 1739.
 At the same time he studied the Indian languages and the flora of Ecuador.
 His marriage with an heiress, Isabel Gramesón, gave him the means, and in 1743 he resigned his chair and gave his whole time to natural science and the Indian language.

 He explored Ecuador and the northern provinces of Peru, and collected an herbarium containing more than 4,000 species of plants.
 He also made drawings of over 800 species of animals.
 Having lost the greater part of his wife's dowry in speculations, he resolved to try his fortune in Cayenne, where he arrived in May, 1750, and settled on the banks of the river Oyapok.
 For fifteen years he explored Cayenne and the Brazilian Guiana, north of the Amazon, and collected nearly 7,000 species of plants.
 From 1765 till 1773 he explored the Amazon.

 In the latter year he finally returned to France, and settled on his estate of St. Amand.
 He gave his botanical collections to the museum of natural history, where they are still preserved.
-In 1784 he was elected a member of the French Academy of Science, and he labored thenceforth to arrange the notes taken during the many years of his explorations.
+In 1784 he was elected a member of the French Academy of Sciences, and he labored thenceforth to arrange the notes taken during the many years of his explorations.